The Mountain Cur dog is a medium-sized dog weighing between 30-60 lbs. They may grow up to 26 inches, with males typically taller than the females.

-When selecting a breeder to work with, it is vital to communicate your ultimate goal(s) for bringing home a Mountain Cur puppy (hunting, herding, companionship, guarding, showing competitively, et al).
+When selecting a breeder, it is vital to communicate your ultimate goal(s) for bringing home a Mountain Cur puppy.
+Whether it’s hunting, herding, companionship, guarding, showing competitively, and the like, tell them.

-This is because a breeder may specialize in one aspect or another, and you want to choose a breeder with a specialization that matches your personal goals.
+This is because a breeder may specialize in one aspect or another.
+So, it makes sense to choose a breeder with a specialization that matches your personal goals.

 - Good reputation in the field and among current and past clients.